sap-linuxlab/community.sap_infrastructure/roles/sap_hypervisor_node_preconfigure/README.md

 This Ansible role supports the following hypervisors:
 - Red Hat OpenShift Virtualization (OCPV): 4.14 or higher
-- Red Hat Enterprise Virtualization (RHV): 4.4 or higher
+- Red Hat Enterprise Virtualization (RHV) `deprecated`: 4.4 or higher
   - _Formerly called Red Hat Enterprise Virtualization (RHEV) prior to version 4.4_
   - _Note: This role is not compatible with standalone RHEL KVM (RHEL-KVM) hypervisor nodes._